 IT’S GOOD TO BEAR IN MIND

-- It can seem like a bit of a minefield when searching for a property solicitor.
+It can seem like a bit of a minefield when searching for a residential conveyancing.
 But one thing to bear in mind when making your decision is the Conveyancing Quality Accreditation (CQS).

 The CQS establishes a level of credibility for member firms based upon integrity, adherence to good practice management standards and a high level of client-focused efficiency.